 Materials for Nylon Strings.

-Nylon strings comes in three types
+Nylon strings come in three types

 Conclusion